 The Oregon Renaissance Band

-The Oregon Renaissance Band is a 12 member ensemble dedicated to performing and recording music of the Renaissance, played on faithful reproductions of historical instruments.
-These include violins, cittern, lute, chitarrino, recorders, krummhorns, racketts, sackbutts, bagpipes, schreierpfeiffen, spinettino, and percussion, many of which were built by the performers.
+The Oregon Renaissance Band is an ensemble dedicated to performing and recording music of the Renaissance, played on faithful reproductions of historical instruments.
+These include violins, cittern, chitarrino, recorders, krummhorns, racketts, sackbutts, bagpipes, schreierpfeiffen, spinettino, and percussion, many of which were built by the performers.
 The Oregon Renaissance Band has presented concerts and workshops since 1991 and has been featured on NPR’s “Performance Today.”
 Their CDs with Ensemble De Organographia include “Now make we joye: Renaissance Christmas and other Celebratory Music” and “Carnevale!
 Carnival Songs, Frottole, Dances and other Festive Music of 16th century Italy.”
 ORB has performed at the early music festival in Regensburg, Germany.

 Ensemble De Organographia

-Ensemble De Organographia, Philip and Gayle Neuman, specializes in the music of four different periods; Ancient, Medieval, Renaissance, and the 19th century, all performed on period instruments or accurate reproductions.
+Ensemble De Organographia, Phil and Gayle Neuman, specializes in the music of four different periods; Ancient, Medieval, Renaissance, and the 19th century, all performed on period instruments or accurate reproductions.
 Their concerts are entertaining and informative, combining text and song to bring to life the musical art of the distant past.
 They offer a comprehensive instrument lecture-demonstration to college music history and music appreciation classes.